letrastudio/jekyll-i18n/README.markdown

 ---
 ```

-This is better than using matching filenames and setting URL localizations through `page.permalink` because it’s derived from the document’s path in the site source, rather than the compiled site.
+This is preferable than using matching filenames and setting URL localizations through `page.permalink` because it’s derived from the document’s path in the site source, rather than the compiled site.
 That means the global permalink style can be changed without requiring changes to documents.

 ## Working with i18n in Liquid

-The `i18n` include does most of the heavy lifting for making i18n manageable in Liquid.
+The [`i18n` include](_includes/i18n/i18n) does most of the heavy lifting for making i18n manageable in Liquid.
 It defines the following variables:

 | Variable | Description |
 |:--|:--|